Galeries Lafayette: Restaurants and bars

 Every Friday visitors can attend the store's free fashion show at 3 pm.
 These events can only be attended if reservations have been made in advance.

 Galeries Lafayette Paris Haussmann has a suspended Christmas tree every year, the first of which was hung from the dome in 1976.
 The store also organizes a range of exhibitions and shows and during the festive period.

 Services

 English-speaking staff in the concierge area help with Wi-Fi access, tourist information, or restaurant and taxi reservations.

-The tourist information desk provides information and tickets for transport, museums, attraction parks, guided tours, cruises on the Seine River, cabaret performances, shows and concerts, hotels, and currency exchange.

-The store's geolocation app helps shoppers find brands and access restaurants, customer service, and shop locations.

 The tax refund service enables non-European residents to claim back their tax refund, based on the 12% tax they have paid on their purchases worth over €175.01 made on the day of purchase at Galeries Lafayette.

 A personal shopper is also available and VIP services include the ordering of limousines or package deliveries to hotels.

-The information office, located on the ground floor, provides information related to all the services offered by the store.